nohochmak/istio-operator/README.md

 ```
 bash <(curl -L https://git.io/getLatestKialiOperator) --operator-image-version v1.0.0 --operator-watch-namespace '**' --accessible-namespaces '**' --operator-install-kiali false
 ```
+If you receive and error about "missing envsubst" that the bash command requires. and on OS X (Mac):
+# Install gettext package if not installed:
+brew install gettext
+# Set the path to the installed version (see "brew info gettext" command for more info)
+export PATH="/usr/local/opt/gettext/bin:$PATH"
+rerun the Kiali install command above.

 For more details on installing the Kiali operator, see the [Kiali documentaton](https://www.kiali.io/documentation/getting-started).